Canons Ashby House: Book room

 Sir Erasmus Dryden expanded the house in the 1590s, adding this room with its paneling and a chimneypiece with Doric columns.
 The overmantel panels refer to the marriage of Sir John Cope and Margaret Thame, possibly originating from the original Cope family home, Copes Ashby.
 Sir Henry Dryden (known as "the antiquarian") restyled this room in the mid 19th century as a place to read books, rather than as a library from which books are borrowed.
-Much original collection, which included a First Folio of Shakespeare, was sold at auction during the 20th century, however the National Trust has since reacquired many books associated with the house.
+Much of the original collection, which included a First Folio of Shakespeare, was sold at auction during the 20th century.
+However the National Trust has since reacquired many books associated with the house.
 A pastel self-portrait by Elizabeth Creed also hangs in this room.
 Creed also decorated the adjacent withdrawing room known as the Painted Parlour.

 Drawing room

 Part of the original Elizabethan house, the rich decoration of this room illustrates several campaigns of embellishment.
 The huge fireplace and overmantel were installed in the 1590s and painted to resemble marble.
 Sir John added the domed ceiling and the coat of arms above the chimneypiece upon inheriting in the 1630s.
 The panels installed above the mantel were added in 1710 by Edward Dryden illustrating the family arms.
 A series of watercolours by Clara Dryden, sister of Arthur (6th Bt.), portray scenes from Canons Ashby in the 1890s.